-Canon 6D versus Panasonic G80
+Canon 6D vs Panasonic G80

 The Canon EOS 6D and the Panasonic Lumix DMC-G80 (labelled Panasonic G85 in some countries) are two digital cameras that were officially introduced, respectively, in September 2012 and September 2016.
 The 6D is a DSLR, while the G80 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (6D) and a Four Thirds (G80) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 20 megapixels, whereas the Panasonic provides 15.8 MP.

 Body comparison: Canon 6D vs Panasonic G80